mainaroseline/King-County-Housing-Project/README.md

 After exploring the data, i used the preprocessed data in creating the models.
 First i started by creating the inferential models, i created two models here:
  1. One was based on the target('price') and the most correlated feature('sqft_living')
- 2. The secong one was based on the target('price') anf the five most correlated features(sqft_living, bathrooms, grade_7, bedrooms, grade_10)
+ 2. The secong one was based on the target('price') and the five most correlated features(sqft_living, bathrooms, grade_7, bedrooms, grade_10)
 The next model i created was the predictive model, i also created two models here:
  1. linear  Regression Model
  2. Polynomial Regression Model

 ## Evaluation
 After modeling the data, i did the model evaluation.
 Here i eveluated the models and gave a brief summary about the model finding and what certains values were communicating about the data.
-I also made recommendations on the two features that showed the strongest correlation with the price of a home and what it meants.
+I also made recommendations on the two features that showed the strongest correlation with the price of a home and what it meant.
 The two features were 'sqft_living' and 'grade's